 Which one you should choose, juicing or blending?

-To summarize juicing and blending are almost similar and both are beneficial in different ways.
 Whether you decide to go the blending way or juicing way you are still giving your body the essential nutrients it needs to stay healthy.

 The difference here is that while juicing produces a final product which contains more nutrients in each serving, blending produces smoothies which have less concentration of nutrients in each serving.